OrestisIon/data-structures-project/README.md

 # Welcome to my first Data Structures Project In Java
-This is a large collection of datastructures designed from scratch in Java.
+This is a large collection of data structures designed from scratch in Java.
 Note that all the structures created are customised to fit the purpose of serving the **Waffles** web application.

 ## What is **Waffles** ?